splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 For :ref:`gateway mode <collector-gateway-mode>`, allocate at least 1 CPU core per Collector.
 Each Collector runs independently, so scale increases linearly with the number of Collectors you deploy.

-Note that multiple Collectors can deployed behind a simple round-robin load balancer for high availability and performance reasons.
+You can deploy multiple Collectors behind a round-robin load balancer for higher availability and performance.
 Do the following to evenly distribute the data:

 * Install a cluster of Collectors with at least N+1 redundancy, which means a load balancer and a minimum of two Collector instances should be configured initially.
 * Define a round-robin DNS name.